This post may contain affiliate links, please see ourย privacy policy + disclosuresย for details.

 Ingredients

-- 4 4 to 5 ounce cube steaks
+- 4 4-5 ounce cube steaks

-- 2 ¼ teaspoon Kosher salt, divided
+- ¼ teaspoon kosher salt

-- 1 ¾ teaspoon black pepper, divided
+- ¼ teaspoon black pepper

-- 1 ¼ cups all-purpose flour, divided
+- 1 cup all-purpose flour

 - ½ teaspoon baking powder

-- ½ teaspoon cayenne
+- ½ teaspoon cayenne pepper

-- 3 to 3 ½ cups vegetable or peanut oil, for frying
+- 3-3 ½ cups vegetable or peanut oil, for frying

-- parsley, fresh, chopped
+- fresh parsley, chopped

-- favorite hot sauce
+- hot sauce

 Instructions

-for the Country Fried Steaks
+Tenderizing the Steaks

 - Remove the steaks from the milk, allowing them to drip, and set on a platter.
 Reserve all of the milk and add to it as necessary to measure 3/4 cups.
-Combine 1/4 teaspoon of Kosher salt and 1/4 teaspoon of black pepper together.
-Lightly sprinkle the fully tenderized steaks on both sides with the mixture.
-Set aside.

 - Preheat oven to 225°F. Line a baking sheet with heavy gauge aluminum foil and fit with a wire rack.
-You may spray with non-stick baking spray if you like, however it is not necessary.
+You may spray with non-stick baking spray if you like; however, it is not necessary.

 - Arrange an assembly line with a shallow bowl with the egg mixture, another shallow bowl with the Saltine mixture, and finally the prepared baking tray.

-- Coat steaks first in the cracker flour mixture, then the egg mixture, then once more in the cracker mixture.
+- Coat the steaks first in the cracker flour mixture, then the egg mixture, then once more in the cracker mixture.
 Place the coated steaks atop the prepared baking sheet with wire rack and let sit for 15 minutes while you heat the oil.

-- Remove to the wire rack atop the baking sheet once again.
-Repeat with any remaining steaks and place into the preheated low heat oven to keep warm while you assemble the sawmill gravy.
-Dispose of all leftover oil, but reserve 1 to 2 tablespoons of the drippings and any cooked bits.
+- Dispose of all leftover oil, but reserve 1 to 2 tablespoons of the drippings and any cooked bits.
 Use a wad of paper towels to wipe the skillet mostly clean and add the reserved drippings back to the skillet.

-for the Sawmill Gravy
+Making the Sawmill Gravy

 - Garnish with fresh chopped parsley and offer a bottle of your favorite hot sauce at the table to pass.
+Enjoy immediately!

 Notes